erkyrath/glkterm/readme.txt

 When closing windows, + signs can be left in the window borders.

 * Version History

+###:
+    Deleted long-obsolete check on the size of a pointer.

 0.8.0:
     Upgraded to Glk API version 0.7.0; added the Unicode functions.